jessesquires/talks/2016/09-23 140 Proposals in 30 minutes/140_proposals_in_30_minutes.md

 # [fit] __*Cost*__
 # [fit] what did we give up?

+^Implicit in "what did we gain?" is "what did we give up?"
-^Most of Swift 3 original goals!
+- Most of Swift 3 original goals!
+- ABI not stable
-ABI not stable, generics not finished
+- generics not finished
-First major OSS release!
+- First major OSS release!
-Swift had rough edges
+- Swift had rough edges
+- novelty effect
-novelty effect, necessary evil
+- necessary evil

 ---